-It is a tiny light The equation Yet powerful Of everything.

-It is the photon Which carries The secret he origins of predicting what word comes next has roots in Russian literature.
+In the darkness The uncertainty Of the void There is a light The only one That shines.
+It is a tiny light Yet powerful It is the photon Which carries The secret And science Of the stars It is the answer The light of the dark The dark of the light It is The equation Of everything.
+The origins of predicting what word comes next has roots in Russian literature.
 Scan the letters of this text and you will notice that three consonants rarely appear in a row.
 Four consonants, hardly ever.
 Russian mathematician Andrey Markov began quantifying this phenomenon in 1913 by writing out the first twenty thousand letters of Alexander Pushkin's novel Eugene Onegin.
 Converting what we intuitively know into numbers, Markov showed how the preceding letters dictate the probability of what comes next.
 But Markov could only compare the rates of vowels and consonants.
 In that day, it would have been impossible to map on graph paper all letters and their respective frequencies in relation to the rest of the text in two and three letter combinations.
 Today, machines answer these questions in an instant, which is why we see so many applications interfacing with conversational language.
 Rather than predicting the next letter, GPT-3 predicts what word comes next by reviewing the text that came before it.